 There have been three flavors of Nikon automatic TTL flash systems, all incompatible with each other:

-So... today, the term TTL has three meanings: (but not those three)
+But it is worse - Today, the term TTL has three meanings: (but not necessarily speaking of those three)

-This can be confusing, but the first film system was named TTL, and today's digital flash system is named iTTL.
+This can be confusing, but the first film flash TTL system was named TTL, and today's digital flash TTL system is named iTTL.